Chase1242/WightwaterPort/DM Notes/Story beats.md

 	- Time slows, comes to a halt, and Titivilus (who is disguised to not look so devil-like) walks through and offers her power to scour the elementals away and close the portal (along with let's say, a 2 level increase) in return for a lock of her hair and the promise to see Titivilus in the future for an "appropriate sacrifice"
 - Party encounters a white mask having just killed another adventuring party
 - Party encounters that same party as white masks?
+- **The River Qinqen:**
+	- Maybe the magical runoff from the machine is slowly polluting or corrupting the river.
+Eventually, even ghosts or spirits are seen floating upstream.